 Once again, many thanks!!
 Caroline Bean - Principal

 Hessle Mount School - Hull

 Thank you so much Christina for a thoroughly entertaining afternoon.The children here at Hessle Mount loved your stories about Felicity Fly and her friends; having the stories read aloud with her amazing accents had the children enthralled.
 We enjoyed hearing about how your ideas to write materialised and learnt about your determination and dedication to getting your ideas published.
 The children have been inspired to put pencil to paper and are presently writing their own poems about friendship and teamwork.

 Many thanks once again for a lovely afternoon and good luck with your next story.
 We look forward to reading it.

 Sarah Cutting - Hessle Mount School , Hull

 Storytelling - I love to read the stories to children, in all the different character accents, which makes it quite entertaining and engaging for the them.
 The second book also boasts a 'sing along song', which can also be fun and interactive.

-Poetry Workshop's I recently held a number of these workshops at the Mrs Sunderland Dance, Music and Drama Festival, which proved very successful.
+Poetry Workshop's I held a number of these workshops at the Mrs Sunderland Dance, Music and Drama Festival, which proved very successful.
 I encourage all children, to 'have a go' at writing.
 Each child is individual and I feel they all have capabilities.

 I am happy to talk about any requests you may have.
 I live in Yorkshire, but I'm willing to travel.